Immunisations - Children

 • Capacity – the person must be capable of giving consent, which means they understand the information given to them and they can use it to make an informed decision.

-We provide the BCG vaccination to babies from birth to 12 months old, living in Bexley, Bromley, Greenwich, Hounslow, Kingston, Merton, Richmond, Sutton and Wandsworth who have a parent or grandparent born in a country where the annual incidence of TB is 40 in 100,000 or greater.
+We provide the BCG vaccination to babies from birth to 12 months old, living in Bexley, Bromley, Croydon, Greenwich, Hounslow, Kingston, Lambeth, Lewisham, Merton, Richmond, Sutton and Wandsworth who have a parent or grandparent born in a country where the annual incidence of TB is 40 in 100,000 or greater.

 For more information on the BCG vaccination through HRCH, please see our webpage.